On this page

-Gettysburg College offers study away programs both in Washington, D.C. and globally, with coursework in a wide variety of disciplines.
-For returning students considering or re-considering global study for the fall, a number of our partner programs are still accepting applications for fall 2020.
+Gettysburg College offers study away programs both in Washington, D.C., and globally, with coursework in a variety of disciplines.
 The programs have varying eligibility requirements and application deadlines.
-Students will earn 4 course units and can take courses towards major, minor, and College curricular requirements.
+Students will earn four course units and can take courses towards major, minor, and College curricular requirements.
 Students pay the Gettysburg comprehensive fee and receive an airfare allowance (except for Washington, D.C.).
 Financial Aid can be applied to these programs.

 Year of service

 At Gettysburg College, we want to prepare you to engage the complex questions of our time through effective leadership and socially responsible citizenship.
-That is why we view a gap year of service as the perfect alternative to beginning or continuing your academic coursework during the pandemic.
+That is why we view a gap year of service as an excellent alternative to beginning or continuing your academic coursework during the pandemic.

 The staff at our Center for Public Service (CPS) want to support you in your year of deferment if you choose a gap year of service.
 CPS staff will hold virtual, regular gatherings for all Gettysburg Gap Year Students (GGYS) for check-ins and to help connect what you are learning to your Gettysburg experience.
 In addition, when you start your Gettysburg College career after successful completion of your year of service and staying connected to us, CPS will provide a grant of $500 towards the cost of an Immersion Project to all GGYS, to be applied anytime in your Gettysburg career.

 There are many great gap year service programs to consider, and we encourage you to explore options to find a good fit for your interests.
 The following programs are a starting point as you begin to consider possibilities.